This page is a work in progress and will have more detail in the coming months. If you have specific questions, feel free to file a GitHub issue.

 Materialize will only perform this compaction on data that falls outside the

 logical compaction window.
-The default compaction window is 60 seconds behind
+The default compaction window is 1 millisecond behind

 the current time, but the window can be adjusted via the